-Yes, can flush the toilet when boondocking.
+Yes, you can still flush the toilet when boondocking.
 Many boondockers do after every use.
 How often you flush the toilet is based on your personal preference along with how small\large your black tank is, and how long you want to make that black tank last.

-Do RVers Flush the Toilet When Boondocking?
+Can I Still Flush the Toilet When Boondocking?

 While it’s true that many boondockers don’t flush after peeing, and only flush after pooping, the fact is that every boondocker is different.
 Many still flush after each pee.
 It just depends on what you’re willing to tolerate, how long you want to camp in the same place, and how big your water tank and black tank is.

 If It’s Yellow Let it Mellow, If It’s Brown Flush It Down

 The reason why many boondockers don’t flush after peeing is so they can use the pool of urine for pooping.
 That is, rather than filling up a toilet bowl with fresh water for pooping, they use a day’s worth of urine instead.